 Subtítulos en Español

 Sous-titres en Français

 RICE is a multicultural, independent feature film in Spanish, French and English language.

-Post Production was completed in January 2018 and it has been submitted to international film festivals.
+Post Production was completed in January 2018 and it currently in the international film festival circuit.